home / lasers

 A shot of the laser with the cover removed, and with the cover over the tube removed.

-A glamour shot of the cover, which is made out of vacuum formed Polystyrene that was painted silver, and an odd piezo element.
+A glamor shot of the cover, which is made out of vacuum formed Polystyrene that was painted silver, and an odd piezo element.
 I never did get the laser to power up so I can't figure out what exactly it did, but I think it just vibrated and moved air over the tube.
 I can confirm that applying voltage to the power leads cause the arms to flex slightly, although I have not had a chance to measure its resonant frequency.

 Modifications